How to Keep Notification Center and Quick Settings Always Open in Windows 11

 Step 6 Restart Your PC

-Close Registry Editor and restart your computer to apply the changes.
+Close Registry Editor, then restart your computer for the changes to take effect.

 How to Undo This Change

-If you want to go back to the default setting where Notification Center and Quick Settings close automatically, simply:
+If you want to revert to the default behavior where Notification Center and Quick Settings close automatically, here’s how:

 - Open Registry Editor again.